-But, lastly, I notice their happy end!
-"Every one of them in Zion appears before God."
-In Deuteronomy 16:16 you have these significant words, "They shall not appear before the Lord empty."
+But, lastly, I notice their happy end-"Every one of them in Zion appeareth before God."
+In Deuteronomy xvi.
+16 you have these significant words,-"They shall not appear before the Lord empty."
 Now, when you come to die, or at the final judgment, you must have four things with you, or else you will not be accepted.
-It is a promise as well as an implied threat, that if they are empty, they shall not be accepted.
-First, you must have the Christ of God: "They that were ready went in with him;" "I am the door; by me if any man enters, he shall be saved."
-If you have not his righteousness, his atonement, his worth and works, then you cannot appear with acceptance before God.
-"No man", let him be as wise, or pious, or rich, or anything else, as he may, "comes unto the Father, but by me."
-Second, you must have God's gospel truth, free grace truth: "You desire truth in the inward parts; and in the hidden parts you shall make me to know wisdom;" "I will put my law", meaning the law of faith, and therefore the law of eternal life, "into their minds, and write it in their hearts," You cannot get to heaven without God's truth.
-Third, you must have the Spirit of God: "If any man has not the Spirit of Christ, he is none of his."
+It is a promise as well as an implied threat, that if they are empty they shall not be accepted.
+First, you must have the Christ of God: "They that were ready went in with him;" "I am the door; by me if any man enter, he shall be saved."
+If thou hast not his righteousness, his atonement, his worth and worthiness, then thou canst not appear with acceptance before God.
+"No man"let him be as wise, or pious, or rich, or anything else, as he may-"cometh unto the Father, but by me."
+Second, you must have God's gospel truth, free grace truth: "Thou desirest truth in the inward parts; and in the hidden parts thou shalt make me to know wisdom;" "I will put my law" meaning the law of faith, and therefore the law of eternal life-"into their minds, and write it in their hearts."
+You cannot get to heaven without God's truth.
+Third, you must have the Spirit of God: "If any man have not the Spirit of Christ, he is none of his."
 The spirit of Christ (and most of you ought to hear what I am going to say with great pleasure, some of you with doubtful feelings) is a spirit of practical love to God and to the brethren.
-"Come, you blessed of my Father: I was a hungered, and you gave me meat; I was thirsty, and you gave me drink; I was a stranger, and you took me in;" and so of the rest.
+"Come, ye blessed of my Father: I was an hungred, and ye gave me meat; I was thirsty, and ye gave me drink; I was a stranger, and ye took me in;" and so of the rest.
 You must have that spirit of love to God and to the brethren which is the spirit of Christ, for such was his spirit, as is self-evident, or else you cannot be accepted.
 The last thing I shall name that we must have is, you cannot be accepted of God at the last without having his covenant.
-60th Psalm: "Gather my saints together unto me; those that have made a covenant with me by sacrifice."
+50th Psalm: "Gather my saints together unto me; those that have made a covenant with me by sacrifice."
 Perhaps some of you know nothing at all of God's everlasting covenant.
-You have never yet truly said, "Let us join ourselves to the Lord in a perpetual covenant, that shall not be forgotten;" that covenant of which David speaks as "an everlasting covenant, ordered in all things and sure: this is all my salvation and all my desire, though he make it not to grow."
+You have never yet truly said, "Let us join ourselves to the Lord in a perpetual covenant, that shall not be forgotten;" that covenant of which Devid analyses "to the state of the local analyses "to the local analyses" that shall not be forgotten; "that covenant and the local analyses to the local analyses "to the local analyses" that shall not be forgotten; "that covenant and the local analyses to the loc of which David speaks as "an everlasting covenant, ordered in all things and sure: this is all my salvation and all my desire, though he make it not to grow."
 You must in death and in judgment have these four things: the Christ of God, the truth of God, the Spirit of God, and the covenant of God.
 The one presents you complete, the other shows you are rightly conformed; the Spirit shows you are a living man, and the covenant shows that you are brought to where none are brought but those who are taught of God; for "the secret of the Lord is with them that fear him, and he will show them his covenant."